alexisrsantos/JAMA_Reply/README.md

 ![Figure 1](Rplot10.jpeg)

-If you use the data shared in this repository in combination with this [code file](OLS_Figure_Repository.R) you will be able to fdo the following:
+If you use the data shared in this repository in combination with this [code file](OLS_Figure_Repository.R) you will be able to * do the following:
          + Import the data
          + Fit an basic OLS model using the lm function.
 We ran many models, and our results are robust to other specifications.
          + Produce the "synthetic" data to solve the equation produced with lm (new_year object).
          + Solve the ols model without Hurricane Maria effects
          + Produce prediction intervals for the observations.
          + Merge everything in one dataset with cbind.
-         +Produce the figure shown above.
+         + Produce the figure shown above.

 # Visualization of Total Population and Death Counts
 ## Population Estimates and Total Deaths